SumoLogic/sumologic-content/CloudSOAR/Integrations/Automation-Tools/README.md

 ### Check Time Boundaries
 - Evaluates whether the current time is within business hours.
 Configurable start and end times.
 24-hour format.

+### Chunk Unix Timestamps
+- Evaluates two timestamps and chunks the timestamps based on the chunk value.
+Ex: Two timestamps (1 year apart) with 1 month chunks, will output 12 chunks

 ### Build JSON Object
 - Provide the action with JSON key placeholder or string to build a new JSON object with the specified key/values.